Here’s Why We Are Having So Little Sex

 Perhaps the biggest culprit is personal technology such as the smartphone.
 If you and a partner are inclined to have sex out of boredom, technology provides you with fewer opportunities because your boredom is alleviated by other means.

-You can read the news that interests you anytime of the day or night, play photo-realistic games that engage all the senses, and even access a variety of sexual entertainment via unlimited free porn.
+You can read the news that interests you any time of the day or night, play photo-realistic games that engage all the senses, and even access a variety of sexual entertainment via unlimited adult videos.
 There are only so many hours in a day.
 The time that used to be filled with casual sex is now competing with other compelling distractions.

-An important take-away is that the reduction in sex is not necessarily a bad thing, and should not be spun as a problem.
+An important takeaway is that the reduction in sex is not necessarily a bad thing, and should not be spun as a problem.
 Fewer sexual encounters may open the door to more quality experiences.
-There is no set amount of sex we should have, and no reason to believe that the effects of having less sex is negative.
+There is no set amount of sex we should have, and no reason to believe that the effects of having less sex are negative.